Public transport in Bristol: MetroWest

 MetroWest is a current initiative in the West of England area to improve local rail services by reopening disused rail lines and stations and improving existing services.
 Phase One includes reopening the Portishead railway line to passenger traffic and improving services to the Severn Beach Line and Bath Spa.
 Phase Two will see the Henbury railway line reopen, along with half-hourly services between Weston-super-Mare and Yate.
-The phases are due to open in 2019 and 2021 respectively.
+The phases were due to open in 2019 and 2021 respectively.
+However, as of February 2025, the Portishead Line has yet to reopen, and the Henbury Loop project has yet to be completed either, although Ashley Down has been reopened.

 The West of England Local Enterprise Partnership also produced a Key Principles Report in November 2015 discussing future potential transport projects for the West of England region, including new rail transit based options referred to as MetroWest++.
 The options outlined include reopening the Thornbury Branch Line, a Yate to Bath route, the use of tram train technology, a link to the city centre and a connection to Bristol Airport.